 In the preparation stage, finances will mean two things.
 The first one is of course the cost of Hajj.
 Make sure that you can cover the cost without any negative impact on your family.
 Another issue to consider before leaving for pilgrimage is that while on Hajj, you will be gone for a while and your family will be left on their own.
 It is strongly recommended that you set your finances in order before leaving for Hajj so your loved ones do not have to suffer in your absence.

 Start working on the finances as early as possible so that they are well in order by the time you are ready to leave.

 Hajj takes some time and you will need supplies.
-Ahram Clothing, a copy of the holy Quran (preferably in a handy size), praying mat, self-care essentials, first aid kit, small bag, change of clothing, shoes and sandals, notebook and pens, medical supplies etc. The list can be quite extensive.
+Ihram clothing, a copy of the holy Quran (preferably in a handy size), a praying mat, self-care essentials, a first aid kit, a small bag, shoes and sandals, a notebook, and pens, medical supplies, etc. The list can be quite extensive.
 You should make a checklist and pack accordingly.
 Remember — hope for the best but prepare for the worst.
 In a foreign land, you never know what sort of issues you might face.
-You should prepare to face any situation so you can avoid all distractions and surrender yourself to Allah.
+You should prepare to face any situation so you can avoid all distractions.

-Double check your paperwork because they are extremely crucial.
+Double-check your paperwork because they are extremely crucial.
 Go through your checklist to see if you missed packing something.
 Speak to a doctor to adjust any regular medicines you take, and take a copy of the prescription for reference.
 Pack light, but do not skimp on the essentials.
-It is best to speak to a Haji about their experience and insight to help guide with the packing.
-Speak to your trusted relatives and inform them that you are going to Hajj and ask some to check up on your family in your absence.
+It is best to speak to a Haji about their experience and insight to help guide you with the packing.
+Speak to your trusted relatives and inform them that you are going to Hajj and ask someone to check up on your family in your absence.